taboca/telasocial-labs/pages/nodejs-forever-daemon/content.md

     [0] Bce7 node    test.js 33483   33484 /Users/marciogalli/.forever/Bce7.log 0:0:0:51.143

-## Notes about logs and system messages
+## Note about logs and system messages

 forever keeps logs, stdout and stderr messages in a file associated with your process.
 Look for the hidden .forever directory in the home directory of the user you ran forever as.